 HISTORY & PROGRAMS

-Richmond County, a/k/a Staten Island, is the southernmost County of New York State.
-It is also, one of the five boroughs that make up New York City.
+Richmond County, a/k/a Staten Island, is the southernmost county in New York State.
+It is also one of the five boroughs that make up New York City.
 When you mention New York City everyone thinks of an urban area.
-Not so on Staten Island.
-It is unique and what its name indicates, an Island, eight miles wide and fourteen miles long, positioned closer in mileage to New Jersey than New York.
-But most of all it is a natures paradise.
-It is called the County or Borough of Parks, containing over 14,000 acres of passive and active parkland.
-The passive parkland is home to many of natures’ creatures, its Bluebelt and Greenbelt contains many ponds, lakes, streams actuaries, and wetlands.
-Its forestry contains many endangered species of foliage, plant and tree, and animal life; its saltwater marshes is home to many waterfowl and crabs and its beaches, which surround the island make fishing, boating, and just sunbathing a call to nature.
+Not so for Staten Island.
+It is unique and (as its name indicates) an Island, eight miles wide and fourteen miles long, positioned closer to New Jersey than the rest of New York City.
+But most of all, it is a nature paradise.
+Called the Borough of Parks, the island containins over 14,000 acres of passive and active parkland.
+The passive parkland is home to many of natures’ creatures.
+The Bluebelt and Greenbelt areas contain many ponds, lakes, streams, actuaries, and wetlands.
+Its forestry contains many endangered species of foliage, plant and tree, and animal life.
+The saltwater marshes are home to many waterfowl and marine life, while its beaches that surround the island make fishing, boating, and just sunbathing, enjoyable ways to enjoy nature.

 In 2004, eight members of the Andrew E. Zimmer Fish & Game Conservation Association Inc (founded in 1926 a/k/a the “Zimmer Club” by native Staten Islanders) realized that many clubs, like theirs, cater to their adult members first and youth programs second.
 They determined that a 21st Century youth spends too much time watching TV, playing a video games or using their computers.
 Today’s youth became a loner displaying antisocial behavior, don’t know how to have fun or interact with others, experienced peer pressure, and lost touch with nature and the environment.
 They explored remedies to change this trend.
 They found the answer, form a new organization where the youth are the primary members.
 Adults who can impart knowledge and expertise become the secondary members.